DonKracho/ESPHome-component-iPixel-ble/README.md

 This repository contains an ESPHome external component that enables control of a Bluetooth‐enabled iPixel Display.
 It is non intrusive - no modification of the display is required.
 It just emulates the known iPixel Color App commands.
 At least ESPHome version 2025.11.0 is required.

-## Update 2025/17/12
+## Update 2025/22/12
-**Breaking Change:** With implementing http requests the ESP32-C3 module runs out ot resources.
+**Breaking Change:** With implementing http requests the ESP32-C3 module runs out of resources.
 The C3 support has stopped now.
 If you still want to use the C3 refer to the ESP32-C3 tag.
 Now it is possible to load online gif files.
 The native gif support of the device is used.
 I testd up to a size of 500KB, but 'large' files will take minutes to load.
 Gif animation up to 32 KB do load in a reasonable time.

 ## Update 2025/17/12